-It may be a good idea to create an /etc/lfs-release file.
+Creating the file /etc/lfs-release is recommended for compatibility with the non-systemd branch.
 By having this file, it is very easy for you (and for us if you need to ask for help at some point) to find out which LFS version is installed on the system.
 Create this file by running:

+'''

-echo 7.10 > /etc/lfs-release
+echo 8.3-systemd > /etc/lfs-release

+'''